Orphan stuck in Syrian refugee camp could be a New Zealander

 By RNZ

-It's been claimed a three-year-old orphan stuck in a Syrian refugee camp is the child of a deceased New Zealand citizen.
+The Government doesn't have enough information to confirm claims a three-year-old orphan stuck in a Syrian refugee camp may be the child of a deceased New Zealander, Prime Minister Jacinda Ardern says.

 The toddler, whose mother had been living in Australia before travelling to live under Islamic State, is one of more than 60 women and children from Australia being held at Al-Hawl refugee camp, Nine to Noon has been told.